jentery/mdia200/index.md

 *Friday, November 10th by 12pm* (no class; just a due date)

 * Please use Brightspace to submit Worksheet 3 (20% of your final mark) in DOCX, RTF, or PDF by noon today.

+## Individualized Feedback (Nov.
+16)

+*Monday, November 13th*

+* No class.
+UVic is closed for reading break.

+*Thursday, November 16th*

+* I'll be available via Zoom during class time and by appointment throughout the day to provide individualized feedback on your work.
+Attendance is optional.

 # Policies